We work in partnership with many organisations to prevent criminal activity in our communities.

 Prevent is a key part of the Government's counter terrorism strategy.
 It aims to divert vulnerable people away from supporting or being drawn into terrorist activity.

-Eastbourne’s Prevent programme sets out to achieve this through a multi-agency approach.
-Working effectively alongside communities to provide interventions and safeguarding measures.
-Our programme include safeguarding, staff training and community and partnership work.
+Our Prevent programme sets out to achieve this with a multi-agency approach.
+We aim to work effectively with communities and use interventions and safeguarding measures.
+Our programme includes safeguarding, staff training and community and partnership work.

-The Eastbourne Community Safety Partnership, which includes the police, the council and registered housing providers, works together to tackle anti-social behaviour and hate incidents.
+The Eastbourne and Lewes Community Safety Partnership works together to tackle anti-social behaviour and hate incidents.